FC122/FC122/README.md

 My name is Filip Cica

 I am:
-  - 🔭 SDET at Barrage, Osijek
   - 🔭 Educator at Edukos, Osijek
   - 🔭 Bachelor in Computer Engineering
   - 🔭 Graduate Student at FERIT, Osijek in Software Engineering
+  - 🔭 Ex SDET at Barrage, Osijek

 Technologies & Tools i like to use:
   - 🔧 Languages: JS, C#